 - Clogged, damaged, or faulty catalytic converter

-- Damaged or faulty wires and connectors on oxygen sensor
+- Damaged or faulty wires and connectors on the oxygen sensor

 How Serious Is The P0136 Code?